checkmarx-ts/CxQueryReplicate/README.md

 - Via environment variables
 - Via command line arguments

-In Windows 10, this configuration file is placed in the folder C:\Users\{username}\.Checkmarx
+In Windows 10, this configuration file is placed in the folder `C:\Users\{username}\.Checkmarx`

 Unless you are using the Checkmarx Python SDK for development (very unlikely for first time users), you will have to create a file in this folder named 'config.ini'

-The code block below is a template for the config file which already has the correct attributes, except for the base_url, username and password which is unique to each
+The code block below is a template for the config file which already has the correct attributes, except for the base_url, username and password for the source instance
-SAST instance

 ```
 [checkmarx]